GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

    :width: 325
    :alt: Tracing of aperture

-The outputs include a 2-D spectrum (``S20220611S0716_2D.fits``), which has been bias corrected, flat fielded, QE-corrected, wavelength-calibrated, corrected for distortion, sky-subtracted, flux-calibrated, and stacked, and also the 1-D spectrum (``S20171022S0087_1D.fits``) extracted from this 2-D spectrum.
-The 1-D spectra are stored as 1-D FITS images in extensions of the output Multi-Extension FITS file.
+The outputs include a 2-D spectrum image (``S20220611S0716_2D.fits``), which has been bias corrected, flat fielded, QE-corrected, wavelength-calibrated, corrected for distortion, sky-subtracted, flux-calibrated, and stacked, and also the 1-D spectra (``S20171022S0087_1D.fits``) extracted from this 2-D spectrum image.
+The 1-D spectra are stored as 1-D FITS images in extensions of the output Multi-Extension FITS file, along with their respective variance and data quality (or mask) arrays.

 This is what the 2-D spectrum looks like.